david-cortes/outliertree/README.md

 # OutlierTree

 Explainable outlier/anomaly detection based on smart decision tree grouping, similar in spirit to the GritBot software developed by RuleQuest research.
-Written in C++ with interfaces for R (*coming soon!!*) and Python.
+Written in C++ with interfaces for R and Python.
 Supports columns of types numeric, categorical, binary/boolean, and ordinal, and can handle missing values in all of them.
 Ideal as a sanity checker in exploratory data analysis.

-*Note: R version will be available in a couple days - at the time of writing this, has not yet been uploaded*

 # How it works